michel-adelino/sdm/README.md

 * **Enable Pi-specific devices** &mdash; Easily enable camera, i2c, etc, via raspi-config automation.
 See <a href="Docs/Plugins.md#raspiconfig">raspiconfig plugin </a>.

 * **Personal customizations** &mdash; Have every system come up running with your own customizations such as your favorite .bashrc and any other files that you always want on your system.
-This can be done easily using <a href="Docs/Plugins.md#copyfile">the `copyfile` plugin</a> or with a personal Plugin.
-See <a href="Docs/Example-Plugin.md">my personal plugin</a> for an example.
+This can be done easily using <a href="Docs/Plugins.md#copyfile">the `copyfile` plugin</a> or with a custom Plugin.
+See <a href="Docs/Example-Plugin.md">the example plugin</a> for details.

 * **Append Custom fstab file to /etc/fstab** &mdash; Automatically append your site-specific fstab entries to /etc/fstab.
 See <a href="Docs/Plugins.md#system">system plugin for details</a>.